Encanto/62nd Street station

 Encanto/62nd Street station is a station on the Orange Line of the San Diego Trolley.
-It is located in the hilly Encanto neighborhood of San Diego, California, and serves both nearby residences and as a park and ride facility.
+It is located near the intersection of 62nd Street and Imperial Avenue in the Encanto neighborhood of San Diego, California, and serves both nearby residences and as a park and ride facility.

 History

 Encanto/62nd Street opened as part of the second segment of the Euclid Line on May 12, 1989.
 Also later known as the East Line, the line operated from to before being extended further east one month later.

 This station was renovated from October 17, 2011 through fall 2012 as part of the Trolley Renewal Project, although the station remained open during construction.